linode/docs/docs/guides/development/ror/use-unicorn-and-nginx-on-ubuntu-18-04/index.md

 modified_by:
     name: Linode
 image: UseUnicornandNginxtoConfigureRubyon-RailsApplicationsonUbuntu1804.png
-title: "Deploy a Rails App with Unicorn and nginx on Ubuntu 18.04"
+title: "Deploy a Ruby on Rails App with Unicorn and nginx on Ubuntu 18.04"
-h1_title: "Deploy a Ruby on Rails App with Unicorn and nginx on Ubuntu 18.04"
+title_meta: "Deploy a Rails App with Unicorn and nginx on Ubuntu 18.04"
-enable_h1: true
 external_resources:
  - '[Ruby on Rails](http://rubyonrails.org/)'
 audiences: ["beginner"]